Merced Army Airfield auxiliary fields: Athlone Auxiliary Field

+Potter Auxiliary Field

-Potter Auxiliary FieldPotter Auxiliary Field' No. 5 was in El Nido, Merced County, California at 37°08′17″N 120°31′59″W. Potter Auxiliary Field was 18 miles southwest of the city of Merced, California.
-The US Army leased 640 acres of land in 1943 to built the Potter Auxiliary Field for flight training for cadets from Merced Army Air Field.
+Potter Auxiliary Field No. 5 was in El Nido, Merced County, California at 37°08′17″N 120°31′59″W. Potter Auxiliary Field was 18 miles southwest of the city of Merced, California.
+The US Army leased 640 acres of land in 1943 to build the Potter Auxiliary Field for flight training for cadets from Merced Army Air Field.
 The Army built a 3,000 by 3,000-foot landing mat, a stagehouse, crash truck shelter and latrines at the site.
 In late 1944 the surrounding land of 400 acres was sub leased for farmland.
 The Army ended its lease on all land on 31 May 1947.
 The land was returned to farmland and ranching, no trace of the airfield remains.

 Merced New Municipal Airport Auxiliary Field

 Merced New Municipal Airport Auxiliary Field No. 6 is now the Merced Regional Airport at 37°17′12″N 120°30′58″W at Grogan Road and West Avenue in the city of Merced.
 The land for the airport was acquired by City of Merced in 1940 from delinquent taxes.
 The city received a 1940 Works Progress Administration project to graded, level and installed drainage for a new airport.
 The Civil Aeronautics Authority (CAA) also provide support for the new project.
-Merced Army Flying School on 7 April 1942 was authorized to built auxiliary airfields to support the training of pilots at the site.
+Merced Army Flying School on 7 April 1942 was authorized to build auxiliary airfields to support the training of pilots at the site.
 The New Merced Municipal Airport was leased to the Army to support the training program.
 Thus the Corps of Engineers and CAA took over to complete the airfield.
 The Army built two 4,000' runways in a X shape and threshold lights.
 Completed in February 1942 the new airport was called New Merced Municipal Airport and served as an Airport Auxiliary Field.
 After the war, on 6 December 1948, the airport was returned to the City of Merced.
 Parts of the airport were used later by US Army helicopters, US Air Force and Navy aircraft to refuel aircraft in the years following.
 One of the original Army runways was extended to 5,904 feet for jet travel and the other runway was closed in 1967.